SreeHarsha-Kamisetty/cyber-fusion/README.md

 # Getting Started
-To explore Stayhub visit (deployed link goes here).
+To explore Stayhub visit https://stayhub-com.netlify.app/.
 Use the top navigation bar to access different sections of the website, and utilize the search and filter options to find the perfect hotel for your stay.

 ## Homepage
 <img src="https://github.com/SreeHarsha-Kamisetty/cyber-fusion/assets/128986644/51bc32bd-8a13-4f2d-aced-7d336829d7ed">